-- The opposing sword jumps to the farthest point L when opposition is removed.
+- The opposing sword jumps almost to the farthest point L when opposition is removed.

 - The opposing sword jumps to halfway between the farthest points L and M when opposition is removed.

-- The opposing sword jumps to the farthest point M when opposition is removed.
+- The opposing sword jumps to just past the farthest point M when opposition is removed.

-- The opposing sword jumps to halfway between the farthest points M and N when opposition is removed.
+- The opposing sword jumps to just past halfway between the farthest points M and N when opposition is removed.

 - The opposing sword jumps to the farthest point N when opposition is removed.